lydell/elm-version/README.md

 To update `elm` or `elm-format`, edit [elm-tooling.json] and run `elm-version download`.
 Note: This might requiring updating `elm-version` as well. `elm-version` hardcodes the versions of binaries it supports (see the next section for why).
 This shouldn’t be a problem since `elm` and `elm-format` releases aren’t frequent.

+## Uninstallation

+Run `elm-version uninstall` and follow the instructions.
+Basically, you need to remove a couple of files.

 ## Security

 `elm-version` includes sha256 checksums for all binary versions it supports.
 If there’s a checksum mismatch on a downloaded file, `elm-version` removes the bad file and errors.
 Only known versions can be installed.